-4. The Chair must establish for the nominating committee a set of milestones for the candidate selection and confirmation process.
+The Chair must establish a set of nominating committee milestones for the candidate selection and confirmation process.

 There is a defined time period during which the candidate selection and confirmation process must be completed.
-The Chair must establish a set of milestones which, if met in a timely fashion, will result in the completion of the process on time.
-The Chair should allow time for iterating the activities of the committee if one or more candidates is not confirmed.
+The Chair must establish a set of milestones that, if met in a timely fashion, will result in the completion of the process on time.
+The Chair should allow time for iterating the activities of the committee if one or more candidates are not confirmed.